Caution

 Use Caution

-Key warning: flavored sparkling water (check for xylitol and citric acid), sweetened varieties, large amounts (gas and digestive discomfort)
+Key warning: flavored sparkling water with sweeteners, large amounts

 Can Dogs Drink Sparkling Water?
-Caution — Plain Only Most Dogs Avoid It Naturally
+Caution — Causes Gas and Bloating

 This food requires caution.
 Read the details carefully before feeding.